Updated August 2013

 4) Sai Ruang Warerfall.

 After passing the turnoff for Pakkarang Cape, there is the turnoff to the right for Sai Ruang waterfall after about 3 KM.
 After turning right you have to turn right again after 1,5 KM, the sign says Rainbow Waterfall.
 Watch out, that sign is easily missed since it is rather small.
 With a motorcycle/car you can go all the way to the waterfall.
 Because it is outside the national park, there is no entry fee.
 Better avoid the weekends, because there are many local people then.
 The pool is OK to cool off, but too small to swim in.
+There is a small restaurant.

 5) Bang Sak Beach

 A few KM past the turnoff for Sai Ruang waterfall, there is the turnoff to the left to Bang Sak Beach.
 The turnoff is presently not signposted in English, watch out for the orange house where the road bends to the right.
-The Kon Tong Su restaurant has a red sign at the turnoff.
+The Kon Tong Su restaurant has a big sign at the turnoff.

 Bang Sak beach is close to the main road.
 There are a lot of small restaurants with tables almost right at the beach, and especially at lunchtime during the weekends a lot of local people are eating there.
 Bang sak is fairly typical for a non touristy beach in Thailand.